 Appimage also aims to solve numerous issues.
-It solves many issues when it comes to using the software on Linux distros.
-One of the major issues for Linux users is to get an app specific to their Linux distro, and the same for developers, they have to build their app for different Linux distros.
+It solves many issues regarding using the software on Linux distros.
+One of the significant problems for Linux users is to get an app specific to their distro, and the same for developers.
+They have to build their app for different Linux distros.

 One file equals One app